A Local Structural Basis to Resolve Amorphous Ices: Sensitivity of Structural Pathways to Selected Feature Spaces

 \section{Sensitivity of Structural Pathways to Selected Feature Spaces}

-In the main text, Section III.F analyzes how the evolution of average atomic environments proceeds during compressions and decompressions across a range of temperatures.
+In the main text, Section 2.6 analyzes how the evolution of average atomic environments proceeds during compressions and decompressions across a range of trajectories at different temperatures.
 We show these evolutions for DP\_MBpol and DP\_SCAN for two different feature spaces.
 Here, we show these evolutions for 25 feature spaces comprised of each pair of features selected by our model to be most informative for accurate LDA/HDA classification.

-Results from Figures \ref{fig:grid_mbpol} and \ref{fig:grid_scan} corroborate the results discussed in Section III.F.
+Results from Figures \ref{fig:grid_mbpol} and \ref{fig:grid_scan} corroborate the results discussed in Section 2.6.
 Namely, we observe a hysteresis in environment pathways when considering feature spaces that consist of an ACSF and BOO, but this separation is not visible when visualizing pairs of BOOs.
 Therefore, it is necessary to consider both radial and spherical information to identify differences in the structural pathways taken by compressions and decompressions---an observation that would go unnoticed if we relied solely on the BOOs employed in previous studies.